FLOSSBoxIN/FeedMe/doc/en/patches_1.x.md

 # 1.6 2014-7-22
 - Bottom actionbar come back.
 - Add a new option `One-Hand Operation`, to configure swipe back feature from left side or right side, also for displaying side navigation bar at left or right.
-- Add a new option `Double Touch`, to configure the behavior when double-click on the article page.
+- Add a new option `Double Touch`, to configure the behavior when double touch on the article page.
 - Support dashclock extension.
 - New simple help page(Settings -> About).
 - Support Polish, update Romanian and French.